devops329/devops/instruction/syntheticTesting/syntheticTesting.md

 ## Configuring alerts

 Running tests is only as valuable as your ability to react to the results.
-In the case of synthetic testing you need to define an alert that will draw the attention of the responsible parties.
+In the case of synthetic testing, you need to define an alert that will contact the responsible parties when results need attention.

 In a later section you will define the rules for triggering alerts and the methods for contacting the responsible parties.